-If you’re in the market for a diamond, we want you to be able to make the best decision based on ALL the facts — so we’re going to tell you all about the similarities and differences between nature-formed diamonds (aka “organic” diamonds), diamonds that were grown in a lab setting, as well as diamond simulants like cubic zirconia and moissanite.
+If you’re in the market for a diamond, we want you to be able to make the best decision based on ALL the facts — so we’re going to tell you all about the similarities and differences between nature-formed diamonds (aka “organic” diamonds or earth grown diamonds), diamonds that were grown in a lab setting, as well as diamond simulants like cubic zirconia and moissanite.
 We hope after you read this, you’ll have the confidence that your happily-ever-after gem will last a lifetime–whether you decide on a Ritani diamond or not.

 Let’s Start At The Beginning… How Are Diamonds Made?

 The journey a diamond takes from growing within the earth to being bought as jewelry is long and complex.
 Without getting into all the specific science behind diamonds, the basic premise is that diamonds require very specific conditions to form and grow (kinda like your relationship!).

 Diamond is the hardest, most stable form of pure carbon that occurs naturally (except Q-carbon, which scientists say might be found in certain planetary cores).
 Organic diamond forms when pure carbon undergoes super high temperature and pressure over billions of years within Earth’s mantle.
 It only forms in the “diamond stability zone”, 80 to 120 miles deep and extremely hot (up to 2,200 degrees Fahrenheit), where the conditions are just right.
 Then, over eons of violent volcanic eruptions, diamonds get brought to surface embedded in large chunks of rock.

 Not all organic diamonds are created equal though.
 Differences in size, color and clarity are caused by trace minerals and other conditions that influence a diamond as it grows.
 For example, the vivid yellow hue in fancy yellow diamonds is caused by trace amounts of nitrogen mixed within the carbon structure.